timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | owner_id         | ID of the NFT owner account, FK: accounts(id) |
 | details          | Other extra data fields (JSONB)        |

-The `assets` table contains information about the assets (NFTs) that are in the transactions.
-One row represents a unique NFT asset on the OpenSea platform.
-The `name` field is the name of the NFT, and is not unique.
-The `id` field is the primary key, provided by the OpenSea API.
-One asset can be referenced from multiple transactions (traded multiple times).
+* `name` field is the name of the NFT, and is not unique.
+* `id` field is the primary key, provided by the OpenSea API.
+* One asset can be referenced from multiple transactions (traded multiple times).

 ### The collections table
+The `collections` table holds information about the NFT collections.
+One row represents a unique NFT collection.
+One collection includes multiple unique NFTs (that are in the `assets` table).
 | Data field       | Description               |
 |------------------|---------------------------------|
 | id               | Auto-increment (PK)             |